s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 as applications.
 This focus on applications as the primary unit of systems can be seen as the root cause of multiple problems.

 For one, since applications are produced by private companies on the software market, developers compete on features integrated into their applications.
-To stay relevant, monlithic software or software suites tend to accrete features rather then modularise and delegate to other software<mmm-embed wrap="sidenote" path="../references/appliances"></mmm-embed>.
+To stay relevant, monolithic software or software suites tend to accrete features rather then modularize and delegate to other software<mmm-embed wrap="sidenote" path="../references/appliances"></mmm-embed>.
 This makes many software packages more complex and unintuitive than they need to be, and also cripples interoperability between applications and data formats.